testsigmahq/testsigma-docs/src/pages/docs/agent/update-drivers-manually.md

 In case the recent Agent update didn’t include driver v94, we need to do the following steps to add the browser driver manually:

 1. Download the driver file for v94 from the above link.
-2. Check if a folder named ‘94.0’ is present in the corresponding browser folder i.e ‘googlechrome’ in this case within the ‘drivers’ folder.
-If not present, create a directory named '94.0' there.
+2. Check if a folder named ‘94.0’ is present in the corresponding browser folder i.e **googlechrome** in this case within the **drivers** folder.
+If not present, create a directory named **94.0** there.

 Here’s a screenshot of the Agents folder for Testsigma Agent in Mac OS: